 Aquariums are great things to have around the home, trust me, I have had fish my whole life and it’s really fun.
 I love to look at my fish swim around for hours on end.
 Something I don’t like to see however is when my fish are floating dead instead of swimming, which can happen if the pH level is off.
 “How to lower pH in aquarium?” is a question that many people have.
 Depending on the type of fish you have, the pH levels in the aquarium need to be quite specific, or else you risk killing the poor fish.
 More often than not the pH levels need to be a little on the low side.
 So, you may be wondering, how exactly do you lower pH in your aquarium.

 Why Do pH Levels In My Aquarium Change?

 One of the biggest reasons for having a pH level that is too high in your aquarium is because of gravel and substrate.
+(Using one of these in your tank is one of the easiest ways to keep you water at a constant pH level).
 You need to buy substrate that is the ideal type for your fish.
 Some substrates like coral can raise pH levels, thus it is bad for fish that need lower levels.

 A pH Meter is a handy tool for ensuring you are measuring the pH correctly, we recommend this tool for measuring pH correctly.